danyill/open-scd/ROADMAP.md

 1. Substation Editor.
 The Substation editor provides much of the desired capability but does not yet allow:

    - Connection of a an IED to a set of LNodes. (see [#1128](https://github.com/openscd/open-scd/issues/1128))
+   - Ability to model the NeutralPoint of a transformer.
+Transpower needs to be able to assign CTRs to the neutral point of the transformer so we need to be able to model this ([#796](https://github.com/openscd/open-scd/issues/796))

 1. General SCL diffing/merging tool -- this is quite a significant piece of work but is important to allow: